 Carrying on from previous years will be the rolling-average handicaps based on a boat's individual performance.
-It will be recalculated after each race based on performance in previous races.
 This is of great benefit to the casual cruiser, as you can race your boat as-is without having to conform to an ideal for your boat.

 Spinnakers will not be allowed on Monday nights.
 This emphasis on easy boat handling is to encourage new and casual racers to come out and experience competitive sailboat racing.